Coarse assembly maps: Calculation of EOinfty

 Note that the functor $X\mapsto (\Sigma E(*)\wedge \Sigma^{\infty}_{+})^{\lf}(X)$ is naturally defined on $\Top\Born$ and is locally finite, homotopy invariant (in the sense of $\TopBorn$, i.e., for proper homotopies {which are not necessarily uniform}), and satisfies open excision.
-Therefore the functor $X\mapsto E\cO^{\infty}(X)$ for spaces $X$ in $\UBC$ (which are homotopy equivalent in the sense of $\UBC$ to a countable, locally finite, finite-dimensional simplicial complexes), also has these stronger homological properties.
+Therefore the functor $X\mapsto E\cO^{\infty}(X)$ for spaces $X$ in $\UBC$ (which are homotopy equivalent in the sense of $\UBC$ to a locally finite, finite-dimensional simplicial complexes equipped with the metric structures), also has these stronger homological properties.
 In particular: